Monday, May 06, 2024

 Skilling up with the right resource is expensive.
 The reality is every business needs strategists, operational teams, content writers, creatives, martech experts, data analysts, to create the right sales outcomes.
 To bring this in-house it would cost c. £240K including all this, staff headcount and associated overheads.

 Because of this, businesses tend to hire in only the bit(s) they think will deliver the most value.
-This is one of the key reasons why they don’t achieve best practice and performance – simply because they don’t have the right skills to apply on an ongoing basis.
+This is one of the key reasons why they don’t achieve high performance or ROI – simply because they don’t have the right skills or ways to measure it on an ongoing basis.

-Market Activation is our plug-&-play which includes everything needed achieve revenue goals – clever thinkers & planners, technology and licenses, writers, creatives, and data analysts - all delivering on pre-agreed revenue goals.
+Market Activation is our plug-&-play which includes everything needed achieve revenue goals by offering access to clever thinkers & planners, technology and licenses, writers, creatives, and data analysts - all delivering on pre-agreed revenue goals.
 Performance management and visibility dashboards built in for guaranteed results.

 Project based support